-3.1 This Policy applies to all people acting for an on behalf of the Charters Towers Regional Council, including councillors, employees, consultants, and contractors.
+3.1 This Policy applies to all people acting for and on behalf of the Charters Towers Regional Council, including Councillors, employees, consultants, and contractors.

-- 4.1 Borrowings are only available for capital investment purposes and are based on the following considerations. - 4.1.1.
-Council will initially consider meeting capital investment requirements by first using any surplus cash available (including if any surplus is only short-term) before undertaking a new borrowing, and even if using existing funds only defers the need to borrow for a short period of time. - 4.1.2.
+- 4.1 Borrowings are only available for capital investment purposes and are based on the following considerations: - 1.
+Council will initially consider meeting capital investment requirements by first using any surplus cash available (including if any surplus is only short-term) before undertaking a new borrowing, and even if using existing funds only defers the need to borrow for a short period of time. - 2.
 Council will not use long-term debt to finance operating activities or recurrent expenditure.
-A working capital facility or overdraft may be utilised to help fund short-term cash flow requirements that may arise from time to time. - 4.1.3.
-Council will consider the need to borrow balancing the additional cost incurred by the community when assets are acquired through borrowings, with the benefit gained by future generations from those same community assets. - 4.1.4.
-Council will endeavour to fund all capital renewal projects from operating cash flows in the first instance and borrow for new and upgrade capital projects. - 4.1.5.
-Where borrowing is constrained, borrowings for infrastructure that provides a return on capital will take precedence over borrowings for other assets. - 4.1.6.
-When Council finances capital projects through borrowings, it will repay the loans in a term not exceeding the life of those assets and in accordance with Queensland Treasury Corporation's borrowing guidelines. - 4.1.7.
-Council will closely monitor its level of debt to ensure its relevant financial sustainability indicators do not exceed the targets recommended by Queensland Treasury Corporation. - 4.1.8.
+A working capital facility or overdraft may be utilised to help fund short-term cash flow requirements that may arise from time to time. - 3.
+Council will consider the need to borrow by determining the additional cost incurred by the community when assets are acquired through borrowings, with the benefit gained by future generations from those same community assets. - 4.
+Council will endeavour to fund all capital renewal projects from operating cash flows in the first instance and borrow for new and upgrade capital projects. - 5.
+Where borrowing is constrained, borrowings for infrastructure that provides a return on capital will take precedence over borrowings for other assets. - 6.
+When Council finances capital projects through borrowings, it will repay the loans in a term not exceeding the life of those assets and in accordance with Queensland Treasury Corporation's borrowing guidelines. - 7.
+Council will closely monitor the level of debt to ensure relevant financial sustainability indicators do not exceed the targets recommended by Queensland Treasury Corporation. - 8.
 The amount of new debt to be borrowed in a financial year must be approved as part of the annual budget process, excluding working capital and bank overdraft facilities.
 New borrowing applications must also be approved by the Department of State Development, Infrastructure, Local Government, and Planning.

-Planned Borrowings
+5. Planned Borrowings